Hunter-Dolan/To/README.md

 # Install

 ```
-$ npm install -g tocli # Downloads the to package
+$ npm install -g to-cli # Downloads the to package
 $ to setup # Sets up the to alias
 ```